gigalixir/gigalixir-cli/docs/source/main.rst

     gigalixir migrate $APP_NAME

 Since Mix is not available in production with Distillery, this command runs your migrations in a remote console directly on your production node.
 It makes some assumptions about your project so if it does not work, please `contact us for help`_.

+Also note that because we don't spin up an entire new node just to run your migrations, migrations are free.

 .. _`the source code`: https://github.com/gigalixir/gigalixir-cli/blob/master/gigalixir/app.py#L160